Life moves quickly. It’s easy to get distracted. But that can be costly.

-In this edition, we’ve rounded up the noteworthy money dates that are coming up in February 2020.
+In this edition, we’ve rounded up noteworthy money dates for February 2023.
 Take a look and mark your calendar with any dates that apply to you.

 All month — Medicare Advantage open enrollment period continues

-As if Medicare isn’t complicated enough, this federal health insurance program primarily reserved for folks age 65 and older has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and folks with certain disabilities or conditions has multiple annual enrollment periods.

-The annual fall Medicare open enrollment period runs from Oct.
+The main open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual open enrollment period for Medicare Advantage plans runs from Jan.
-1 through March 31.
+7, while the Medicare Advantage open enrollment period runs from Jan.
+1 to March 31.

-Medicare Advantage, one of the two main types of Medicare, is coverage offered by private insurance companies, like HMOs and PPOs, that are approved by Medicare.
-(The other type, Original Medicare, is the traditional government-managed health insurance coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by the federal Medicare program.
+(The other type of Medicare, Original Medicare, is the traditional government-managed health care coverage.)

-During this upcoming enrollment period, folks with Medicare Advantage plans (with or without prescription drug coverage) have the option to do one of the following:
+During the current enrollment period, folks with Medicare Advantage plans (with or without prescription drug coverage) have the option to do one of the following: